Does anyone really read the about page?

 After working some truly awful but enlightening jobs in customer service after college I packed up everything I owned and crossed the country to attend the University of Central Florida where I got my master’s in social studies education.

-Now I stay home to raise my own children.
+Now I stay home to raise my children.
 My TpT store came to life after my second child.
 I love being at home with them but my brain needed more stimulation.
 All these years later, I am so happy I took the plunge.
 It is so fun learning how to make resources, doing the research, and keeping up in the field.
 One day I may go back.
 We will see.

-In the mean time, I’m glad your here.
+In the meantime, I’m glad your here.
 If you read the whole thing, thank you.
 It means a lot that you are taking such an interest.
 Don’t forget to follow the blog.
 I need your email address as I don’t do social media anymore.

 The ads you may see are not chosen by me.
 I have no control over them.
 I do however get paid a penny for every ad you click on.
 So click on that click-bait please and let me earn a penny.
 Literally, one penny.

 My blog is copyrighted the moment each blog is published.
 This means it is mine.
 If you want to share a link, that’s fine.
 Don’t steal my blog.
 It’s just not cool.
 I’m not sure its any good anyway.
+It does however take time to write and I’d rather not find it elsewhere.
+Don’t be that human.
+Be a good human.